Dalegarth Hall accommodation summary

 We ask for a damage deposit of £200.
 This will be returned in the fortnight following your stay.

-Although the cottage can sleep up to 8 people, the bunk bedroom can only be accessed via the double bedroom.
-Please call the office directly if you wish to book the cottage for 8 people.
+Although the cottage can sleep up to 8 people, the bunk bedroom is accessed via the double bedroom.

 The cottage is not able to accept any stag or hen partiesGeneral Description

 Dalegarth Hall is a unique historical home in the beautiful Eskdale valley.
 Sleeping up to eight people in four very special bedrooms, this impressive house offers guests a glimpse into the past while also being welcoming and homely.
 Dating from the 11th century, the Hall is a remarkable holiday home for those interested in historical buildings with clues to its rich heritage everywhere, full of interesting nooks and crannies.
 Where else can you stay in a home and look at copies of letters sent by Cromwell to its owner during the Civil War?
 Aside from all this historical interest, its forecourt is shared by a neighbouring working farm which means that there are regular comings and goings of tractors and herdwick sheep in the farm yard.

 On arrival at the property guests enter the house by the side entrance into the back porch, with a handy utility room on the right, which has plenty of space for dogs and muddy boots, as well as a dresser for storage and an upright freezer.
 Three steps take you up to the warm and welcoming modern farmhouse kitchen, with a large breakfast table.
 There is a wall-mounted television and a two seater leather sofa for curling up with a cuppa around the warmth of the blue Aga.
 In addition, the owner has thoughtfully added two counter top induction hobs and a fitted fan oven/microwave combi.
 There's also a dishwasher and all the crockery and cookware you'll need for your stay.
 For further storage there's a large pantry and cold store with an original stone slab.